There is no point having a CV if you don’t know what to do with it.

 - Please take the time to add something which will make me remember you such as:

 loves traveling and has been to 38 countries so far…

 No need to put reference details on your CV.

 References take up much-needed room for other more important aspects of who you are.

 If you don’t get excited about reading about yourself when you read your CV, then don’t expect anyone else to.
 Be proud of your achievements and use this marketing document called a CV to shout about how awesome you are.

 Those with the best CVs don’t always get the job.

 Those with the poor CVs only ever get the job if the hiring process relies more on application forms and other hiring strategies.
 Don’t let yourself down by having a poor CV which you don’t want everyone you know to read and be proud of you also.

 Finally, all of this effort going into your CV will be for nothing if you don’t do something with it.

 Personally, I love receiving phone calls from people who send me their CV.
 I’m glad not everyone does as there are not enough hours in the day.
-But if they call me, it shows they’re proactive and have belief in themselves, and I am more likely to respond more quickly to their application as I can put a voice to a piece of paper called a CV.
+But if you call me, it shows you’re proactive and you have belief in yourself.
+I am more likely to respond more quickly to your application as I can put a voice to a piece of paper called a CV.